MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addupdateautologger-directive.md

 ## Legacy Compatibility

-The AddAutoLogger and UpdateAutoLogger directives are supported on Windows 10 version XXXX and later.
+The AddAutoLogger and UpdateAutoLogger directives are supported starting in Windows 11.
 To configure an AutoLogger on a downlevel OS, use the [AddReg](inf-addreg-directive.md) directive.

 ```inf
 [Contoso_AutoLogger_AddReg]